NEET College Predictor

 Steady flow-

-In this type of flow fluid Characteristics like Velocity, Pressure and density etc At a Point do not change with time.
+In this type of flow fluid Characteristics like Velocity, Pressure density, etc At a Point do not change with time.

 Unsteady flow-

-In this type of flow fluid Characteristics like Velocity, Pressure and density etc At a Point changes with respect to time.
+In this type of flow fluid Characteristics like Velocity, Pressure density, etc At a Point change with respect to time.

 Streamline flow-